 To begin with egg bhurji is made by first crackling some spices in oil and then frying the onions and ginger garlic.
 Then optionally tomatoes & bell peppers are sauteed to which the beaten eggs are added & scrambled.
 To spice up more spice powders are used.

 I make this with few different variations which I have shared below in the variations section.

-1. Break eggs to a bowl, add turmeric and salt.
+1. Break 2 to 3 eggs to a bowl.
+Add ⅛ teaspoon turmeric and ¼ teaspoon salt.

-2. Beat the eggs till frothy. set this aside.
+2. Beat the eggs till frothy.
+Set this aside.
 This step is optional and you can add eggs without beating to the pan as well.
 But the fluffy texture would be missing.
-Some folks also add in few tbsps of milk to yield a fluffy scrambled egg.
+Some people also add few tbsps of milk to yield a fluffy scrambled egg.

-5. Fry until the onions turn golden.
-Add ginger garlic paste or crushed ginger and fry until the raw smell of the ginger and garlic goes away.
+5. Saute until the onions turn golden.
+Add ¾ to 1 teaspoon ginger garlic paste.
+Saute well until the raw smell of the ginger and garlic goes away.

 6. This step is optional, If you don’t like to use tomatoes, just skip them or use capsicum.
-Add finely chopped tomatoes and fry.
+Add 1 finely chopped tomato and saute well.

-7. The tomatoes should dry up well and blend well with onions.
-You can also add red chilli powder and garam masla at this stage.
+7. The tomatoes should break down well and blend well with onions.
+You can also add ½ to ¾ teaspoon red chilli powder and ¾ to 1 teaspoon garam masla at this stage.
 Fry till the masala begins to smell good.
 But I have added the spice powders later.